 - 25. The Council has a responsibility to assure ourselves of the solvency and competency of suppliers that bid for our contracts.
 The key principle is to safeguard the delivery of public services, while being proportionate, fair and not overly risk averse. - a.
-The SPT and Accountancy are responsible for ensuring: - i.
-That a financial appraisal risk assessment is completed on procurements valued over £30,000 to determine the level of financial checking required on a supplier as part of the procurement process. - ii.
-That the appropriate financial appraisal as determined by the financial appraisal risk assessment is completed on the preferred supplier prior to notification of the procurement outcome to bidders. - iii.
-That the method for each level of financial appraisal has been determined and agreed by the CFO. - iv.
-That any risks identified through the financial appraisal of a preferred supplier are notified to the Head of Procurement prior to the notification of the outcome to bidders.
+PCM and Accountancy are responsible for ensuring: - i.
+A financial appraisal risk assessment is completed on procurements valued over £30,000 to determine the level of financial checking required on a supplier as part of the procurement process. - ii.
+The appropriate financial appraisal as determined by the financial appraisal risk assessment is completed on the preferred supplier prior to notification of the procurement outcome to bidders. - iii.
+The method for each level of financial appraisal has been determined and agreed by the CFO.

+iv. any risks identified through the financial appraisal of a preferred supplier are notified to the Head of Procurement prior to the notification of the outcome to bidders.
 The Head of Procurement will be responsible for the making the decision as to whether to continue with contract award.

-AWARD PROCESS
+AWARD NOTIFICATION